Skip to contents

 Details

-Evolutionary trees are used as a technique to bin the fitgam object produced by fit_gam into risk homogeneous categories.
+Evolutionary trees (via evtree::evtree()) are used as a technique to bin the fitted GAM object into risk-homogeneous categories.
 This method is based on the work by Henckaerts et al. (2018).
-See Grubinger et al. (2014) for more details on the various parameters that control aspects of the evtree fit.
+See Grubinger et al. (2014) for details on the parameters controlling the evtree fit.

 References